McAllen Construction Pre-Treatment Services

 • Any area where soil meets concrete

 This is your primary protection layer.
-Once that slab is poured, you can’t access this soil again without drilling through concrete later—which is expensive and gives you incomplete coverage.
+Once that slab is poured, you can’t access this soil again without drilling through concrete — which is expensive and gives you incomplete coverage.

 What we treat: